mx19358/CSDesignPatternsExercises/Documentation/CourseOutline.md

 Simon Ziegler, 28 August 2023

 ## 1. What are C# and .NET?
 C# is a "managed language" that runs under the [.NET environment](https://learn.microsoft.com/en-us/dotnet/). .NET is a program that Microsoft publish for major tech operating systems, including Windows, macOS, Linux, iOS and Android.
 The `dotnet` program is published in two varieties: (i) the "runtime" which is capable of running compiled .NET assemblies and (ii) the Software Development Kit ("SDK") which compiles code to assemblies, performs publishing tasks and can also run assemblies.
-The SDK is downloaded with Visual Studio, and VS uses the SDK to build and run your code.
+The SDK is downloaded with Visual Studio, and Visual Studio uses the SDK to build and run your code.

-The C# programming language allows you to build many types of applications, like:
+The C# programming language allows you to build many types of applications, such as:
 - Business applications to capture, analyze, and process data
 - Dynamic web applications that can be accessed from a web browser
 - Games, both 2D and 3D